w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

 Show examples of labels and instructions for components that accept user input.
-Explain that they are essential for people relying on assistive technologies and for people with cognitive disabilities to understand the purpose and intent of these components.
+Explain that they are essential for several groups of people with disabilities to understand the purpose and intent of these components.

 #### Learning outcomes for Topic